-The first year of the program is an intensive workshop in the collaborative process of production that culminates in each student completing a short (2-5 minute) sync sound 16mm film.
-The curriculum includes film and television writing, directing, cinematography, editing, sound, and production planning.
+The first year of the program is an intensive workshop in the collaborative process of production that culminates in each student completing two short films.
+The curriculum includes screenwriting, directing narrative and documentary, cinematography, editing, post production and production planning.

-The second year of the program allows for the further development of the student-mentor relationship as the student completes an advanced directing project in narrative, non-narrative or experimental film or video, and takes critical studies and advanced craft courses.
+The second year of the program provides for further development of the student-mentor relationship as the student writes, directs and completes an advanced project in narrative, documentary, digital media or experimental film, while taking critical studies and advanced craft courses.

-The Directing Program has a twelve-quarter time-to-degree requirement.
+The Directing Program has a 12-quarter time-to-degree requirement.
 The minimum total units required to graduate is 72 units (18 courses).
-Only 16 units of FTV 596ABC may be applied towards the total course requirement and only 8 of these may be applied towards the minimum graduate course requirement.
-Only 4 units of 596A and 4 units of 596B may be taken prior to advancement.
+Only 16 units of FTV 596ABC may be applied towards the total course requirement and only eight of these may be applied towards the minimum graduate course requirement.
+Only four units of 596A and four units of 596B may be taken prior to advancement.
 FTV596D though F may be taken after advancement.

 A. Required Courses:FIRST YEAR CURRICULUM